Why apply to Entrepreneurs First?

 Here’s what founders had to say about why they applied…

-1. Founders were drawn by Entrepreneur First’s focus on creative projects collaboration.
+1. Founders were drawn by Entrepreneurs First’s focus on creative projects collaboration.

 2. Program had a unique approach, giving founders the chance to brainstorm with other entrepreneurs before focusing on forming a solid founding team.

-3. Entrepreneur First provided the ideal environment to meet a co-founder, especially one with a technical background.
+3. Entrepreneurs First provided the ideal environment to meet a co-founder, especially one with a technical background.

 4. Founders found the fast-track company-building approach and mentorship opportunities attractive.